PYangLab/scMultiBench/README.md

     lisi_graph_ = True
 )
 ```

-For diagonal, mosaic, and cross integration methods, we use the all the metrics.
-For vertical integration methods, we only have 1 batch.
-So we use the following 6 metrics for measuring the dimension reduction and clustering.
+For the integration methods classified as diagonal, mosaic, and cross, we employ all available metrics, used for dimension reduction, batch correction, clustering, to ensure comprehensive analysis.
+Conversely, for vertical integration methods, which involve only a single batch, we selectively utilize six specific metrics.
+These metrics are primarily focused on assessing the performance of dimension reduction and clustering.

 ```
 metrics = scib.metrics.metrics(